 Well, sad to say, many manufacturers of campers found that their window seals could not hold up under the bouncing and shock of driving on and off roads, and their window seals eventually went bad and the windows slowly accumulated a milky coating between the panes of glass.

 the only way to fix these windows is to replace them, so make sure that your windows, especially the thermal ones orea clear and show no signs of "going milky" around the edges.

 Always examine the Exterior Brake and Running lights.
-Look carefully for

-	damaged lenses and that they are firmly mounted to the camper body.
+Look carefully for damaged lenses and that they are firmly mounted to the camper body.

-	And, later, before you close on a deal make the owner demonstrate that these

-	lights work properly when the Camper is connected to your vehicle.
-Many

-	cmapers have grounding problems with their wiring and this shows up at the

-	extremes of the rear lights.
+And, later, before you close on a deal make the owner demonstrate that these lights work properly when the Camper is connected to your vehicle.
+Many camper bodys have grounding problems with their wiring and this shows up at the extremes of the wiring to the rear lights.